Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

 ## JSON

-When read from a JSON data node, Taipy will return a dictionary or a list based on the format of the JSON file.
+When reading from a JSON data node, Taipy will return a dictionary or a list based on the format of the JSON file.

-When write data to a JSON data node, the `JSONDataNode.write()^` method can take list, dictionary, or list of dictionaries as the input.
+When writing data to a JSON data node, the `JSONDataNode.write()^` method can take a list, dictionary, or list of dictionaries as the input.

 In JSON, values must be one of the following data types: